-Engineering: Fully Funded EngD Scholarships: College of Engineering EPSRC Centre for Doctoral Training (CDT) in Functional Industrial Coatings
+Engineering: Fully Funded EngD and MSc by Research Scholarships: College of Engineering EPSRC Centre for Doctoral Training (CDT) in Functional Industrial Coatings

 Closing date: Please see individual adverts

 Swansea University has been awarded major funding for a Centre for Doctoral Training (CDT) in Functional Industrial Coatings.